tfredrich/RestApiTutorial.com/content/httpstatuscodes/_index.md

 This status code is not specified in any RFCs, but is used by some HTTP proxies to signal a network connect timeout behind the proxy to a client in front of the proxy.
 {{% /expand %}}

+## Status Codes Triggering Retry
+Some of these HTTP status codes indicate temporary issues that may resolve over time, making them ideal candidates for automatic retries by a calling client.
+Implementing these retries enhances the resilience and reliability of distributed API systems.

+The HTTP status codes that should trigger an automatic retry include:
+- 408 (Request Timeout): The server took too long to respond.
+Retrying may help.
+- 429 (Too Many Requests): Indicates rate-limiting.
+Retry after the delay specified in the `Retry-After` header.
+- 500 (Internal Server Error): A server-side issue that may resolve itself.
+Retrying is optional.
+- 502 (Bad Gateway): Suggests a temporary network issue or service stack disruption that may self-correct.
+- 503 (Service Unavailable): Likely due to temporary service outages or in-progress deployments.
+- 504 (Gateway Timeout): A downstream server (e.g., DNS) didn’t respond in time.
+Retrying may resolve the issue.

+Implementing retries for these status codes (ideally with exponential back-off and retry limits) improves an application’s ability to handle network hiccups and temporary server errors.

 ---

 ★ **"Top 10"** HTTP Status Code.
 More REST service-specific information is contained in the entry.